DecimalTurn/Visual-Basic-Data/README.md

 ## Solution

-This repo is collecting data on all the repos that haven't been updated since 2019-12-07.
-It determines the specific language label for each repo using the same tool that GitHub normally uses to assess the language of a repo: [github-linguist](https://github.com/github-linguist/linguist).
+This repo collected data on all the repos that haven't been updated since 2019-12-07.
+It determined the specific language label for each repo using the same tool that GitHub normally uses to assess the language of a repo: [github-linguist](https://github.com/github-linguist/linguist).

 This way, it is possible for project preoccupied by language popularity to correct old data.

-As of writting this, the collect is ongoing and should be completed in early 2025.

 ## Data